Abstract

 About Jamming

 Jamming is a signal disruptor in the field of GNSS navigation.
 It emits powerful radio noise, acting like an invisible barrier that directly drowns out the weak signals from satellites.
-When jamming occurs, the receiver does not see an erroneous position but rather a complete loss of signal—the positioning icon freezes, time information is lost, and navigation functions are completely interrupted.
+When jamming occurs, the receiver does not see an erroneous position but rather a complete loss of signal — the positioning icon freezes, time information is lost, and navigation functions are completely interrupted.
 Whether caused by unintentional electromagnetic interference or deliberate suppression attacks, the essence of jamming is the violent suppression of signals.
 Its disruption is direct and rapid, capable of instantly “blinding” systems reliant on GNSS.
-This attack method is common in military confrontations, privacy protection scenarios, and even frequently appears in civilian areas such as logistics fleets and examination venues due to the misuse of cheap jammers.

 About Spoofing

-Spoofing, on the other hand, is a master of deception in the GNSS domain.
+Spoofing is a master of deception in the GNSS domain.
 It does not disrupt signals but meticulously forges a set of “cloned” signals almost identical to genuine satellite signals, stealthily “injecting” them into the receiver.
-The receiver decodes and calculates these fake signals as if they were real, ultimately outputting information—position, velocity, or time—that appears completely normal but is actually entirely wrong.
+The receiver decodes and calculates these fake signals as if they were real, ultimately outputting information — position, velocity, or time — that appears completely normal but is actually entirely wrong.
 More dangerously, advanced spoofing can achieve gradual “slow-burn” manipulation, causing the target to deviate from its course unknowingly.
-This attack is highly covert and harmful, ranging from luring autonomous vehicles into traps and hijacking cargo drones to tampering with financial system timestamps.
-Its essence is a precise betrayal of trust, aiming not to make you “lose your way” but to make you “take a wrong path.”

 Spoofing often accompanies jamming.
-Jamming suppresses GNSS signals with “white noise” to disable them.
-It breaks the receiver’s lock on GNSS signals, making the receiver more likely to lock onto false signals.
-Jamming other signals during a spoofing attack eliminates the receiver’s possibility of falling back to other signals.
+Jamming suppresses GNSS signals with “white noise” to disable them, breaking the receiver’s lock and making it more likely to lock onto false signals.
 Therefore, the first line of defense against spoofing is built-in robust anti-jamming technology in the receiver, such as AIM+ Advanced Interference Mitigation.

 Different Forms of Spoofing